 These small risks should nonetheless be taken seriously.
 When technologies offer radical new possibilities, the people who have the privilege of playing with them also have a duty to consult widely about what those possibilities might mean.
 The SETI community should assess them in a discussion that is open and transparent enough for outsiders to listen to and, if so moved, to actively participate.
 Of course, consensus may not always be possible—but the sort of debate out of which consensus has a chance to emerge must now take place.

-Curiously, when searching the Internet for positive arguments in favor of METI, I found precious few.
+Curiously, when searching the Internet for arguments in favor of METI, I found precious few.
 Proponents of METI spend far more time rebutting arguments against their efforts than they do presenting a positive case for the program.

 Perhaps this should be expected since the odds of METI ever succeeding are extremely low.
-In fact they are far lower than the odds of SETI detecting an alien signal.
+Indeed, they are far lower than the odds of SETI detecting an alien signal.
 If by some miracle one of our METI broadcasts is detected by an alien civilization, it would take decades for any reply to reach Earth, and that’s assuming the aliens are capable of replying and choose to do so.

 The SETI League’s guest editorial (linked above) does eventually get around to making one positive argument in favor of METI, but I can’t help feeling they’re grasping at straws: